pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep1.md

 - npm
 ```

-- "forms" plugin is not necessary since TailwindCSS's form styling utilities have been proven to be sufficient.
 - Do not let the questions here overwhelm you.
 You can always add or remove these features later.

 ### (Optional) Finalizing the Setup